numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

 of the results in graphs and tables.

+..
 In 2017, we provide a new extension of the 2016 bi-objective test suite to 92 problems overall---addressing certain issues raised at last year's BBOB workshop---and continue to support all previously known ones.

-Overall, we now provide the following test suites:
+Overall, we provide the following test suites:

 * ``bbob`` containing 24 noiseless functions,
 * ``bbob-noisy`` containing 30 noisy functions [^1],
 * ``bbob-biobj`` containing 55 noiseless, bi-objective functions, and

-* ``bbob-biobj-ext`` containing 92 noiseless, bi-objective functions
+.. * ``bbob-biobj-ext`` containing 92 noiseless, bi-objective functions

-.. * ``bbob-largescale`` containing 24 noiseless functions in dimension 20 to 640.
+   * ``bbob-largescale`` containing 24 noiseless functions in dimension 20 to 640.

+Note that the previously announced extended version of the ``bbob-biobj`` test suite has unfortunately not been fully supported early enough in 2017 but that we will make it available later on this summer.

 The tasks for participants are as usual: run your favorite single- or multiobjective black-box optimizer (old or new) by using the wrappers provided (in C/C++, Python, Java, and Matlab/Octave) and run the